ibm-cloud-architecture/refarch-kc/docs/deployments/minikube.md

 ### Getting the certs for IBM CLoud PostgreSQL

+!!! warning
     If you run with postgresql running locally, you have nothing to do.

 If you run the container microservice connected to Postgresql running on IBM Cloud, you need to get the SSL certificate.
 To do so perform the following commands: